-Questions concerning the course may be discussed individually by making an appointment with the Course Coordinator, Dr. Bret Bielawski, 217-9 UC-4, MUC, by phone at (586) 263-6731 or via e-mail: bielaws2@msu.edu.
-The course coordinator is generally available Wednesday or by appointment.
+Questions concerning may be discussed individually by making an appointment with the Course Director, Dr. Bielawski via e-mail: bielaws2@msu.edu.
+The Course Director is generally available by appointment.

 Course Web Site

 The URL for the Course website is: https://d2l.msu.edu